 Technically speaking, wheat berries are the whole-grain form of wheat seeds, the complete grain before it has undergone any processing – which couldn’t be better for an October Unprocessed recipe!
 They are the original source of all wheat products before any refinement, and are high in fiber and protein-packed.

 But why I really love wheat berries is what they bring to the table.
 They are awesome as a stand-alone salad for a quick meal on the go, the perfect companion to a protein for a heartier meal, or warm them, splash on a touch of milk with sliced peaches and you have an exceptional addition to your brunch table.
 And the last reason I love wheat berries, if you hadn’t noticed, is that they are a cute little grain that adds visual texture and appeal to your table, and we all love that!

-- 1½ cups Bob’s Red Mill wheat berries
+- 1 1/2 cups wheat berries I prefer Bob’s Red Mill

 - 1 cup finely diced red onion

 - 2 scallions white and green parts, chopped

 - 1/2 cup finely chopped parsley leaves

 - In a large pot place the wheat berries and water to cover plus 2 inches over the top of the wheat berries.
 Bring to a simmer and cook uncovered for 1 hour, or until tender.
 Drain and let cool.